anabrid/pybrid-computing/docs/pybrid-computing/prerequisites.rst

 Prerequisites & Supported Hardware
 ==================================

-The :code:`pyanabrid` package suite provides several areas of functionality, for which different *prerequisites* are necessary.
+The :code:`pybrid-computing` package suite provides several areas of functionality, for which different *prerequisites* are necessary.

 While you can use some of the functionalities without access to an analog computer,